ShellRechargeSolutionsEU/akka-http/README.md

 Endpoints
 ---------

 We are not using Endpoint hierarchy from akka-mist.
-We have single EndpointsActor instead where you can find/add/remove endpoint in runtime, you can find appropriate commands in `Endpoints.scala`.
+We have single `EndpointsAgent(akka.agent)` instead where you can find/attach/detach endpoint in the runtime.
-It's possible to retrieve this actor via HttpExtension `HttpExtension(system).endpoints` or direclty `system.actorFor("/user/endpoints")`

 MistSettings
 ------------